A.B., Bryn Mawr College; M.F.A., University of Alabama, Ph.D. Simmons College

 Expert in letterpress printing, bookbinding, and papermaking, combined with various aspects of the liberal arts.

-Katherine McCanless Ruffin is the Book Studies and Book Arts Program Director at Wellesley College.
+Katherine McCanless Ruffin is the Director of Book Studies Program and Lecturer in Art at Wellesley College.
 She holds an A.B. in Philosophy from Bryn Mawr College, an M.F.A. in the Book Arts from the University of Alabama, and a Ph.D. in Library and Information Science from Simmons College.
 Her dissertation was titled “Carl Purington Rollins and the Bibliographical Press at Yale University.”
 In 2014, she gave the fourth annual Charles A. Rheault lecture at Boston’s Society of Printers on this topic.
 Katherine’s research interests include book studies in the liberal arts curriculum, pedagogy for the book arts, and the history of the book, particularly typography and printing.

 Beginning in fall 2014, Katherine became the coordinator of Wellesley’s library-based Book Studies activities.
 Katherine has been teaching in the Book Arts Lab in Clapp Library at Wellesley College since 2000 and her teaching practice is focused on incorporating letterpress printing, bookbinding, and papermaking with various aspects of the liberal arts.
 In addition to teaching classes and workshops in the Book Arts Lab and the Papermaking Studio, she oversees the activities of the Annis Press, which is the imprint of the Book Arts Lab.
 Katherine regularly teaches ARTS 222 Introductory Print Methods: Typography/Book Arts for the Art Department in the spring of even years.